scottzach1/Project-Beans/project_requirement/project-requirement.md

 - **Impact:** Severe
 - **Mitigation Strategy:** The project team will extensively test the software to validate its correctness before proceeding with a rocket launch.
-- _**TODO:**_ Is there a way of developing some sort of manual kill switch so if we ever see the rocket taking an unsafe path (eg heading towards the ground or a person), we can kill its thrust to minimize impact damage?
+An alert system implemented by the software will trigger to inform the relevant stakeholders of the impending situation so that stakeholders are able to act appropriately. (_**TODO:**_ In a meeting with the client, they stated that it would be a nice feature to have the ability to manually deploy the drogues in the event a situation like this happens)

-#### Risk 9: Rocket ignition causes a fire
+**Risk 9: Rocket ignition causes a fire**

 - **Risk Type:** Health and Safety/Environmental
 - **Likelihood:** Unlikely